sillsdev/web-languageforge/docs/DEVELOPER.md

 >
 > NOTE: disabling cache on your device may not be trivial, you'll either need to wipe the site settings on your device's browser or you'll need to do it via USB debugging.

+### Running Playwright E2E Tests

+1. `make playwright-tests`
+2. Test results will appear in your terminal

 ### Running Protractor E2E Tests

 1. `make e2e-tests` (⚠️ these do not work on Apple Silicon at this time)